CognitiveScale/cortex-enterprise/README.md

 ## What is Dedicated Cortex Instance?

-Cortex Enterprise is deployment strategy for CognitiveScale's Cortex platform.
+A Dedicated Cortex Instance is a deployment strategy for CognitiveScale's Cortex platform.
 The Cortex platform can be deployed two major ways: on the SaaS Cloud, the original deployment strategy or as a Dedicated Instance, the newest deployment option.
 The table below highlights the differences between the two deployment methods.

 |  | **Cortex Cloud** | **Dedicated Cortex Instance** |
 | --- | --- | --- |